 Bernard's first published composition appeared in 1896 when he was just 17.
 Teamed up with British immigrant Arthur J. Lamb, who over the next few years would make quite a name for himself in Chicago and New York, it was the first of several songs from 1896 to 1899 that spanned the sentimental and outright "coon" song formats.
 In fact, Lamb's take on the genre that had done well for him in the beginning, I'se Done Grown Tired of Coon Songs, is an indication of how many musicians and consumers had reached saturation as far as exposure to such songs.
 Their I Want a Real Coon from 1898 was enough of a hit on the Chicago stage to warrant an instrumental release as well.
 Curiously, the 1900 census does not list an occupation for Bernard, Maurice or their father, which is likely an oversight, since all three were gainfully employed.
 Bernard is shown as a musician in at least one early Chicago directory, even though he was still living with his parents.

 Adler worked largely in drinking establishments and occasionally for the stage over the next few years, as Lamb had moved on.
 He was mentioned as playing at several events in Minneapolis and Saint Paul, Minnesota, from 1904 to 1906.
 It was in 1906 he married Charlotta A. "Lottie" Hayward of Buffalo, New York, on June 9 in Minneapolis, after which the couple relocated to Chicago.
-Also, Bernie's pieces started to appear in print again, this time written with New York native journalist Victor H. Smalley.
+Also, Bernie's pieces started to appear in print again, this time written with St. Paul, Minnesota, journalist Victor H. Smalley.
 One of their first songs was Dat Lovin' Rag, dedicated to W.B.
-Dixon of St. Paul, Minnesota, where Smalley would be residing by 1910.
+Dixon of St. Paul, Minnesota, where Smalley was raised and maintained a home.
 Issued initially in Chicago, the piece got picked up by publisher F.B.
 Haviland in New York where it saw a measure of success.
 This simple ragtime song was integrated into a 1907 play with lyrics and libretto by the ambitious Smalley.
 The Merry Widower had a short 1908 run at the famous Pekin Theater, which was largely a Negro-run venue, showing how highly his music was regarded there.
 While the play did not endure, the song did through the efforts of rising star Sophie Tucker.
-In fact, the feedback she got from Dat Lovin' Rag convincer her to steer more towards syncopated songs in her act, soon propelling her to national stardom.
+In fact, the feedback she got from Dat Lovin' Rag convinced her to steer more towards syncopated songs in her act, soon propelling her to national stardom.
 The piece also became a solo piano rag with a little bit of rearranging in 1908, one of those rare instances where the instrumental version came after the song.
 Adler and Smalley followed this with The Man From Home, also produced at the Pekin in 1908.

 In August of 1908, Adler and Smalley had their one act musical play, A Mexican Tangle, staged in Newark, New Jersey at Proctor's Theater.
 It was given a mixed review in Variety, which stated that, "The offering is a very chaotic arrangement of ideas, suggesting that there were too many cooks concerned."
 However, the New York Dramatic Mirror called it a "novelty of strength."
 It still does not appear to have made it to a New York stage.
 Bernie and Victor continued to turn out a few more pieces through 1909, including the overt advertisement, I Love My Horse and Wagon, But Oh, You Buick Car!.
 The cover featured famous drivers and others associated with the Buick company at that time.
 After that, Smalley changed gears and became the manager of a new vaudeville agency, commuting between St. Paul, New York City and New Orleans, Louisiana.
 (He would die of appendicitis in New Orleans in late 1910.)
 Adler continued to write sporadically with a couple of other lyricists, including Irving Berlin.
 There is no indication that Adler had lived in New York City during that time period, so the details of how he got involved with Berlin as a lyricist for That Dying Rag are not available.
 Perhaps the title was not all that attractive, as sales on the piece were only moderate, even after Berlin achieved fame late in the year for his Alexander's Ragtime Band.
 Bernard was shown in the 1910 enumeration living in Chicago with Lottie, listed as a musician.
 His brother Maurice appeared in the same record listed as a sheet music salesman, although no specific firm was indicated.

 At the beginning of of 1911 Bernie relocated for a while to New York City, signing on initially to the publishing house of Thompson Music.
 However, by April, he was working for the much larger Ted Snyder publishing firm.
 According to the New York Clipper, he was engaged to write and "at the same time instruct and teach performers how to sing and how to play Snyder's big hits."
 However, Bernie's New York tenure was short lived, and by early 1912 he was back in Chicago.
 For whatever twist of fate was involved, Adler did manage to become involved in one of the most visible hot topic songs of 1912.
 There was an almost macabre rush to get books and songs to press after the tragic sinking of the ill-fated steamship Titanic in April of 1912.
 Adler teamed up with two other Chicago area composers, one of them being Sidney C. Gibson, for what would become perhaps the most enduring of these entries, Just as the Ship Went Down.
 Somewhere between the maudlin Asleep in the Deep and the catchy The Band Played On, it found performance venues all over the country, particularly where films of the ship leaving dock and the rescued survivors pulling into New York Harbor were shown.
 Along with Dat Lovin' Rag, Just as the Ship Went Down was widely recorded to disc as well as readily available on piano rolls.
 In spite of this success, it was the last known published song from Bernie's pen for nearly a decade.
 Unfortunately for Bernie, Charlotta died on December 15, 1912, leaving him as a widower.